simolus3/drift/docs/pages/docs/Getting started/advanced_dart_tables.md

 Be aware that `BigInt`s have a higher overhead than `int`s, so we recommend using `int64()` only for columns where this is necessary:

-{% block "blocks/alert" title="You might not need this!" color="warning" %}
+{% block "blocks/alert" title="You might not need this!" color="info" %}
 In sqlite3, an `INTEGER` column is stored as a 64-bit integer.
 For apps running in the Dart VM (e.g. on everything except for the web), the `int` type in Dart is the _perfect_ match for that since it's also a 64-bit int.